Baby Baby (Amy Grant song): Legacy

 The song received three Grammy nominations for Best Female Pop Vocal Performance and Song of the Year, but lost in both categories to Bonnie Raitt's "Something to Talk About" and Natalie Cole's "Unforgettable", respectively.

-Grant appeared on Monday Night Football in a promotional music video for "Baby Baby" that featured new lyrics custom-made for the night's game.
 "Baby Baby" was covered by The Swirling Eddies on the 1996 album Sacred Cows.
-It was covered by Alana D on the Mr. & Mrs. Smith soundtrack.
-It is also featured in the 2004 film Harold & Kumar Go to White Castle.
-It was also briefly referenced in the 30 Rock episode "Queen of Jordan" where it was derided as "white nonsense".
-The song is referenced in Grant's 1997 Got Milk? ad.
-The song is heard in the Only Fools and Horses episode "Miami Twice" when Del Boy and Rodney arrive in the night club they go to in Miami.

 Grant recorded an updated version of the song with pop artist Tori Kelly.
 Released on April 29, 2016, it commemorates the song's 25th anniversary.
+Hollyn released her single "Nothin' on You" the same year, which heavily samples "Baby Baby".